AztecProtocol/aztec-packages/barretenberg/README.md

 #### Debugging Verifification Failures

-The CicuitChecker::check_circuit function is used to get the gate index and block information about a failing circuit constraint.
+The CircuitChecker::check_circuit function is used to get the gate index and block information about a failing circuit constraint.
 If you are in a scenario where you have a failing call to check_circuit and wish to get more information out of it than just the gate index, you can use this feature to get a stack trace, see example below.

 Usage instructions: